-About the Long-Term Care Ombudsman Program in Oregon
+About the Staff and Program of the Long-Term Care Ombudsman Program in Oregon

 |Oregon's citizens living in nursing facilities, residential care facilities, assisted living facilities and adult foster care homes deserve quality care.
 They should enjoy freedom from abuse and neglect and the freedom to make choices about their care.|

 |The mission of the Office of the Long-Term Care Ombudsman is to enhance the quality of life, improve the level of care, protect the individual's rights and promote the dignity of each Oregon citizen residing in a long-term care facility. |